paulkogel/railslove-suspenders/README.md

 Github
 ------

-You can optionally create a Github repository:
+You can optionally create a Github repository for the suspended Rails app.
+It requires that you have [Hub](https://github.com/github/hub) on your system:

+    curl http://hub.github.com/standalone -sLo ~/bin/hub && chmod +x ~/bin/hub

     suspenders app --github organization/project